 Emotional Health and Wellbeing Vision Statement

-The emotional health and wellbeing of all members of St James Daisy Hill CE Primary School (including staff, students and parents) is fundamental to our philosophy and ethos of
+The emotional health and wellbeing of all members of St James Daisy Hill CE Primary School (including staff, children, governors and parents) is fundamental to our philosophy and ethos of

 ‘working together to achieve excellence within a caring Christian community of faith, hope and love.’

 ‘One in ten children and young people aged 5 to 16 have a clinically diagnosed mental health disorder and around one in seven has less severe problems.’

 ‘Poor mental health undermines educational attainment.
 Surveys suggest that disproportionately large numbers of pupils with conduct and emotional disorders fall behind in their overall educational attainment, missing school and/or being excluded.’